mmoskon/CosinorPy/README.md

 # CosinorPy

-CosinorPy presents a python package for cosinor based rhythmomethry.
+CosinorPy presents a python package for cosinor based rhythmometry.
 It is composed of three modules:
 * [```file_parser```](docs/docs_file_parser.md): reading and writting xlsx or csv files and generating synthetic data

 * [```cosinor```](docs/docs_cosinor.md): single- or multi-component cosinor functions